• Home

 Synaesthetic-Translation Tool: Synaesthesia as an Interactive Material for Ideation

-Lee, C.H*, Lockton, D, Stevens, J, Wang, S.J, and Ahn, S.H (2019), ACM SIGCHI CHI LBW
+Lee, C.H, Lockton, D, Stevens, J, Wang, S.J, and Ahn, S.H (2019)

 This project explores the translative property of synaesthesia and introduces a tangible way to use synaesthesia as an creative design material source in HCI and design.